edmBernard/cxxsubs/README.md

 # cxxsubs

-Lightweight C++ command line Subcommand (Verbs) Parser it use [cxxopts](https://github.com/jarro2783/cxxopts) for each subcommand parsing
+Lightweight C++ command line Subcommand (Verbs) Parser it use [cxxopts](https://github.com/jarro2783/cxxopts) for each subcommand parsing.

 The design was inspire by this [C# library](https://github.com/commandlineparser/commandline)

 ## Design